Minna Normal: Promotion and release

 "Parallel Spec" was released as a preceding promotional single on March 19, 2014.
 It was made available for purchase as a digital download and a music video was released for the song.
 Indigo la End's song "Dubbing Scene" was simultaneously released with "Parallel Spec".

-The band were the topic of the March 28, 2014 episode of music program Bokura no Ongaku, where they were interviewed by Japanese comedian Chihara Junior.
+The band was the topic of the March 28, 2014 episode of the music program Bokura no Ongaku, where they were interviewed by Japanese comedian Chihara Junior.
 The band performed "Parallel Spec", "Killer Ball" from Odorenai nara, Gesu ni Natte Shimae yo (2013) and collaborated with singer-songwriter Shikao Suga to perform a cover of his song "Nobody Knows".
 The band made an appearance on the Fuji TV morning program Mezamashi TV on April 2, and music video channel Space Shower broadcast a special 15 minute program about the band, Gesu no Kiwami Otome Tokuban on April 15.
 The band made radio appearances at FM-Fuji's Chinmoku no Kin'yōbi, J-Wave's Tokio Hot 100, FM Nack 5's The Nutty Radio Show Onitama and Tokyo FM's School of Lock! in March and April.
 Interviews with the band were featured in March and April issues of music and fashion magazines such as Musica, Switch, Bounce, Rockin' On Japan, Seventeen, Marquee, What's In? and Barfout!.

 On May 2, the music video for the second promotional track from the extended play was released, "Normal Atama".
 The Takuro Okubo-directed video was the first video of the band's to feature a dance routine.
-From May 21, "Parallel Spec" was used in commercials promoting curation magazine Antenna.
+From May 21, "Parallel Spec" was used in commercials promoting the curation magazine Antenna.